 Carefully drag, in order, “errcode”, then “IP Address”, then “interface” from the top right to the Rows box on the bottom right.
-You can drag them into that order in the box if they didn’t end up in the specified order .
+You can drag them to rearrange them into that order in the box if they didn’t end up in the specified order.

 Hopefully you did that without anything ending up in the Values box.
 If you see Count already there, you’ll need to uncheck the boxes at the top right and try again.